Articles & Blogs

 Suppliers must refrigerate all food and drinks once the product is made to the time it is delivered to your local HEB or Trader Joe’s.
-Most people think of freon as a refrigerant, but ammonia is the most commonly used commercial refrigerant in the food and beverage industry today.
+Most people think of freon as a refrigerant, but ammonia is actually the most commonly used commercial refrigerant in the food and beverage industry today.

 Ammonia has replaced the more popular use of freon for two essential reasons:

 Unlike freon, or otherwise known as chlorofluorocarbons (CFC), ammonia has an ozone depletion rating of 0.
-Throughout the years, it has been discovered that CFC’s have a huge contribution to greenhouse gases that destroy the ozone layer.
+Throughout the years, it has been discovered that CFCs have a huge contribution to greenhouse gases that destroy the ozone layer.

 If you work with highly hazardous chemicals at a gas plant or ammonia facility, you may have heard someone mentioning PSM.
 But what is PSM and why should you care?

-PSM stands for Process Safety Management and is a regulation (29 CFR 1910.19) created by OSHA in 1992 due to a rise in catastrophic events.
+PSM stands for process safety management and is a regulation (29 CFR 1910.19) created by OSHA in 1992 due to a rise in catastrophic events.

 In 1984, one of the worst incidents in the industry occurred where over 2000 people died due to a chemical release in Bhopal, India.
 Five years later in 1989, an explosion at a petroleum facility in Pasadena, TX resulted in over a hundred injuries and 23 fatalities.
 Just a few years later, two deaths occurred from an explosion in Cincinnati, OH in 1990 and eight fatalities due to a chemical release in Sterlington, LA in 1991.

 PSM consists of 14 elements intended to help eliminate and/or mitigate the hazards at a facility to ensure a safe...more

 A violation of the OSHA 1910.119 standard is considered serious in nature, and therefore can result in a fine ranging from $13,494 to $134,937 each.

-A violation of the EPA section 112(r) of the 1990 Clean Air Act standard can result in a penalty as much as $37,500 per each violation, per day.
+A violation of the EPA section 112(r) of the 1990 Clean Air Act standard can result in a penalty as much as $37,500 per violation, per day.